liebki/MMOGA-Product-Scraper/README.md

 ## Roadmap

-- Make this thing an API
+- Make this thing a real API
-- More clean and robust code
+- Clean up the code and split it in methods etc.
 - Cover many types of products
 - Learn more about parsing HTML etc. using HtmlAgilityPack